-To get fondant, let the frosting relax in an air tight container for about two hours and then roll it out like sugar cookie dough to make toppers.
+For fondant, let the frosting relax in an air tight container for about two hours and then roll it out like sugar cookie dough to make toppers (see below).

 The following bath bombs were decorated or enhanced with this fizzy frosting recipe.

 Pumpkin bath bomb cupcake.
 The mini pumpkins were rolled out of fondant and the white frosting was piped.

 Santa’s floating bath bomb cupcake.
 The green tree was made from fondant that was textured with a rolling pin and dusted with shimmer.